JB395/documents2/Qtum Ledger Loader.md

-* Security Note
+# Security Note

 Hardware wallets provide some of the best security for cryptocurrency wallets because they hold the private keys offline for signing transactions, and allow manual inspection and approval of transactions on the hardware device.
 This Qtum Ledger Loader solution maintains the full security of the hardware wallet and does not export private keys.
 The Qtum App for Ledger Nano S has been developed by the Qtum core developers and submitted to Ledger for review and incorporation for sideloading through their official Ledger Live wallet, but priorities and resources at Ledger have delayed availability, so Qtum is providing this direct approach.

-# Appendix – Installation Steps
+# Appendix â€“ Installation Steps

 ## 1. Install Python